EmilyMarkowitz-NOAA/automated-reporting-ex/README.md

 [here](https://github.com/EmilyMarkowitz-NOAA/automated-reporting-ex/tree/main/code4).
 Run this code from the `run4.r` script.

-This example leaves the MadLib example behind and starts to play with some real data and annual reporting on snailfish catches in the eastern Bering Sea bottom trawl survey.
+Here we will start to work with some real data and annual reporting on snailfish catches in the eastern Bering Sea bottom trawl survey.
 Data is publicly available from the Fisheries One Stop Shop (FOSS, NOAA Fisheries Alaska Fisheries Science Center (2023)) and in this [GitHub Repo](https://github.com/afsc-gap-products/gap_public_data).

 # Additional Resources